giridhar7632/virtual-list/README.md

 A news feed - Create a news feed that displays articles from various sources, with each article being a block of content that includes an image, title, and summary.
 Use virtualization to make sure that only a small portion of the feed is displayed at a time, to avoid performance issues.

 When choosing a project for your tutorial, make sure that it is complex enough to demonstrate the benefits of virtualization, but not so complex that it overwhelms your readers.
 It's also a good idea to choose a project that is visually appealing, so that your readers will be motivated to follow along.

+## Virtualization techniques

+Windowing: This technique involves rendering only a portion of the list that is visible on the screen, rather than rendering the entire list.
+This can significantly improve the performance of the application.

+Infinite Scrolling: With infinite scrolling, the list is loaded in small batches as the user scrolls down the list, rather than loading the entire list at once.
+This can help to reduce the amount of data that needs to be loaded and improve performance.

+Dynamic Loading: This technique involves only loading the data for the list items that are currently visible on the screen, and loading additional data as the user scrolls down the list.
+This can help to reduce the amount of data that needs to be loaded at once and improve performance.

+Smart Rendering: With smart rendering, the list items that are not currently visible on the screen are only rendered when they are about to come into view.
+This can help to reduce the number of items that need to be rendered at once and improve performance.

+Pagination: Pagination involves dividing the list into smaller chunks or pages, and loading only one page at a time.
+This can help to reduce the amount of data that needs to be loaded and improve performance.